rbales79/git-scripts/readme.md

 # delete-list-repos
 ## useful for bulk deleting github repos

-- Open in a new tab all to-be-deleted github repos https://github.com/username?tab=repositories
+- Open in a new tab for each github repo you want to delete https://github.com/username?tab=repositories
 - Use onetab https://chrome.google.com/webstore/detail/onetab/chphlpgkkbolifaimnlloiipkdnihall to shorten them to a list.
-- Save that list to some path
+- Save that list as a text file and copy the path
-- The list should be in the form of “ur_username\repo_name” per line.
-Use regex search (Sublime text could help).
-Search for ' |.*' and replace by empty.
+- The list should be in the form of “username\repo_name” per line; remove everything up to and including the "|"
 - Register a new personal access token with a 'delete_repo perm' https://github.com/settings/tokens/new
-- Copy the access_token and run the following line replacing xxx with your access token.
+- Copy the access_token into delete-lists-repos.bash replacing xxx with your access token, and run the command in gitbash